-Designated time for presentation as the August 2020 Administrative Leadership Conference.
+• Designated time for presentation as the August 2020 Administrative Leadership Conference.

-What training should be provided to students and staff related to bias, racial and cultural insensitivity, and racial and cultural literacy?
+• What training should be provided to students and staff related to bias, racial and cultural insensitivity, and racial and cultural literacy?

-Action Focus Area(s) LCPS will implement measures to reduce racial/ethnicity discipline disproportionality.

-Opportunities

-Governance: Individual members of the LCSB will express conceptual support for the staff actions described below related to the Student Code of Conduct.

-Operations: LCPS Administration has drafted changes to the Student Code of Conduct to include mandatory alternatives to out-of-school suspension for subjective discipline infractions, such as disrespect, defiance, and classroom/campus disruption, etc. LCPS Administration will solicit feedback from school leaders and the Equity Committee prior to finalizing.
+Action Focus Area(s) Opportunities LCPS will implement measures to reduce racial/ethnicity >+ Individual members of the LCSB will express conceptual support for as described below related to the Student Code of Conduct. discipline disproportionality.
+Operations : LCPS Administration has drafted changes to the Student Code of Conduct to include mandatory alternatives to out-of-school suspension for subjective discipline infractions, such as disrespect, defiance, and classroom/campus disruption, etc. LCPS Administration will solicit feedback from school leaders and the Equity Committee prior to finalizing.
 Baseline Data for 2018-19 (Replace with alternative?)

-Student Group Enrollment Suspension-In School Suspension-Out of School
+Student Group Enro rollment Suspension-In School Suspension-Out of School Asian 22 22.2% 10.2% 9.5%

 Asian 22.2% 10.2% 9.5%

 Black 6.8% 11.9% 15.8%

 Hispanic 17.7% 31.5% 29.7%

 Other 0.7% 1.0% 1.5%

 Two or More 5.5% 4.9% 5.6%

 White 47.3% 40.4% 37.7%